 Can we still have as many rides as we like?

 Yes, we are happy for you to have repeat rides on your day ticket.
 However if the train is very full, we may ask you to allow others to have a ride, and then get back on the train when it is less busy.

 Will you ask us for any personal details?

-We will ask the lead member of each family bubble for their name and phone number.
-This will help in virus tracking if required.
+We will give you the opportunity to give your name and phone number, or check-in with the NHS app on arrival.
+This will help in virus tracking if required, and is optional.
 Your details will be kept secure on paper only, and destroyed after 21 days.